jaydeep/craigslistcarsearch/README.md

-## This is a script that allows you to create custom queries to make car searching on Craigslist easier.
+## Script for advanced Craigslist Queries.

 It's pretty rudimentary, should have an interactive web version up shortly.